 Policy Metrics HC-2A Partner with homestead communities, non-profits, government agencies, and ali'i trusts to provide needed services to communities. # of partnerships and land dispositions related to delivery of services HC-2B beneficiaries on the land while exploring the use of # of staff positions funded for enforcement and compliance division # of planned homestead communities with space for community serving uses HC-2C Incorporate community planning principles to design homestead communities that are welcoming, safe, and foster a sense of place and community.
-Island Plans referencing national and local healthy communities guidelines HC-2D Encourage homestead associations to build the resilience and emergency preparedness of their communities through preparing disaster #/% of homestead communities with disaster preparedness plans # of homestead communities with training and certifications such as CERT (Community Emergency Response Team), Fire wise, etc. HC-2E Incorporate green infrastructure and low impact development principles in future homestead communities to manage stormwater in a way that promotes green, open spaces within homestead communities to the extent possible.
+Island Plans referencing national and local healthy communities guidelines HC-2D resilience and emergency preparedness of their communities through preparing disaster #/% of homestead communities with disaster preparedness plans # of homestead communities with training and certifications such as CERT (Community Emergency Response Team), Fire wise, etc. HC-2E Incorporate green infrastructure and low impact development principles in future homestead communities to manage stormwater in a way that promotes green, open spaces within homestead communities to the extent possible.
 Homestead development plans incorporating LID/green infrastructure HC-2F Incorporate complete streets, Safe Routes to School, and other features to increase the safety and attractiveness of walking, biking, and transit in future homestead communities when possible.
 Homestead development plans incorporating sidewalks, bike lanes, paths, transit stops, and other multimodal safety features.
-HC-2G # homestead communities incorporating tree canopy cover
+HC-2G Incorporate trees with canopy cover into homestead communities to increase comfort, offset urban heat island effect, and mitigate climate change impacts. # homestead communities incorporating tree canopy cover